Martinique New York on Broadway, Curio Collection by Hilton: COVID-19 closure and sale

 The hotel was forced to close in March 2020 during the COVID-19 pandemic in New York City, and the operators laid off many of the hotel's 176 workers.
 As a result of the pandemic, the hotel filed for Chapter 11 bankruptcy protection in September 2020.
 When Thurman died at the end of 2020, the hotel's operators defaulted on their mortgage.
 By early the following year, Herald Hotel was seeking to sell its lease of the Martinique Hotel, which was scheduled to run for another 68 years.
 However, the hotel had trouble attracting buyers because the lease was expensive, the building was a landmark, and the hotel required $15 million in repairs to its facade.

 Burnett Equities, a firm based in Oklahoma City, bought the hotel in November 2021 for $55.5 million.
 Burnett Equities president Andy Burnett renegotiated the terms of the land lease following a dinner with the landowner's daughter, and he leased out 30000 ft2 of empty storefront space to three restaurants.
 The hotel reopened the next month, with 200 rooms.
 Burnett Equities hired Steven Kratchman Architect, which had been renovating the hotel for the past 15 years, as the hotel's architect of record in 2022.
-Burnett then restarted the renovation project, expanding the retail space from six to seven storefronts, as well as completing renovations to the guestrooms and the lower section of the facade.
+Burnett restarted the renovation project, expanding the retail space from six to seven storefronts, as well as completing renovations to the guest rooms and the lower section of the facade.
 Crain's New York wrote at the time: "The parts of the Martinique that have held on across more than a century—the tiles, the baroque molding and the marble stairs—will continue to stand the test of time."

-Association with golf

-The hotel's history has a long association with the history of golf in the United States.
-The Professional Golfers' Association of America (PGA) was established at the hotel on April 10, 1916, where 35 charter members and 78 golf professionals formed to create what was then the world's largest working sports organization.
-The Radisson Martinique is regularly the venue for announcing the American Ryder Cup team; as in 2008, when Paul Azinger announced the names of four team members.
-On August 31, 2011, the PGA Gallery at the Radisson Martinique was inaugurated, marking PGA's 95th anniversary.
+The LPC approved the proposed exterior renovations in August 2023.